 Having signed from Costa Rican outfit Deportivo Saprissa, Campbell was sent out on loan six times at Arsenal.

-Having never quite managed to make the No.1 shirt his own at Arsenal, Ospina moved on loan to Napoli in a deal which was made permanent in 2019 as Emery brought in Bernd Leno from Bayer Leverkusen.
+Having never quite managed to make the No.1 shirt his own at Arsenal, Ospina moved on loan to Napoli in a deal that was made permanent in 2019 as Emery brought in Bernd Leno from Bayer Leverkusen.

 Bielik’s Arsenal career totalled just 33 minutes over two League Cup outings while being sent out on loan three times.